dsc-courses/dsc80-2026-wi/syllabus.md

 The following activities are considered cheating and are not allowed in DSC 80 (not an exhaustive list):

-- Using or submitting code acquired from other students (except from your pair programming partner during projects), the web, or any other resource not officially sanctioned by this course
+- Using or submitting code acquired from other students (except from your partner during projects), the web, or any other resource not officially sanctioned by this course
 - Posting your code online, including on Campuswire, unless privately to instructors only